pixu1980/karaoke-tracker/docs/ROADMAP.md

 ## Overview

 This document defines the Karaoke Tracker development roadmap, organized in milestones with specific acceptance criteria.
+The application features a **three-column layout** with Singers Management, Song Queue, and Leaderboard.

+> **Note (2024-12)**: All core milestones (1-6) have been completed.
+The application is fully functional with:
+> - Complete singers management with add/edit/delete/clear
+> - Song queue with multi-singer support, key adjustment (-5 to +5), YouTube links
+> - Leaderboard with top 3 medal emojis (🥇🥈🥉) and average ratings
+> - Star rating with half-star support (0.5-5 in 0.5 increments) and hover preview
+> - Theme switcher (light/dark/system) with emoji icons
+> - Language selector (8 languages with RTL support)
+> - Example data loading for demo/testing
+> - Full IndexedDB persistence

 **Status Legend**:
 - 🟢 Completed